larytet/MyPerfectThings/car_radio.md

-My perfect car radio
+My ideal car radio would have the following features:

-* When switching a channel I get the sound immediately - less than 20ms
+* Channels switch instantly, with a delay of less than 20ms
-* Prefetch the signal and filter the ads out.
-Play one of the preconfigured sources instead of ads or mute.
-Supports crowd source ads filtering.
+* The radio should prefetch the signal and filter out ads, playing a preconfigured source instead or muting altogether.
+Crowd-sourced ad filtering support is also desirable.
-* Radio shall rememeber which sources I prefer at specific hours
+* The radio should remember which sources I prefer at specific times of day
-* Allows to mix 2 channels - dual channel radio and BT connection - I want to be able to hear navigation program and radio in the same time.
-Second channel can be AUX, BT, etc.
+* It should be possible to mix two channels, using a dual channel radio and Bluetooth connection.
+I want to be able to hear the navigation program and radio at the same time.
+The second channel can be AUX, Bluetooth, etc.
-* I do not need any buttons, a low latency touch sensitive display will do
+* No buttons are necessary; a low-latency, touch-sensitive display will suffice.
-* Always show correct local time, time zone, day savings time - all is automatic and easily configurable.
+* Always show the correct local time, time zone, and daylight savings time, which should be automatic and easily configurable.
-* Recognise speach and lower the volume if somebody talks
+* The radio should recognize speech and lower the volume if someone is speaking.
-* Automatically adapt the volume to the noise conditions
+* The volume should automatically adapt to the noise conditions.
-* Keep the station on by switching automatically to different band when travelling (search for the bands if neccessary)
+* The station should stay on by switching automatically to different bands when traveling (searching for the bands if necessary).
-* Applicaton for a cell phone which does the same - FM radio + full functionality
+* An application for a cellphone/car software that performs the same function, including FM radio and full functionality.
-* A USB-FM adapter for a cellphone which broadcasts the radio.
+* A USB-FM adapter for a cellphone that broadcasts the radio.

-Business model - sell to a large car maker or radio station,
+As for the business model, one possibility is to sell the radio to a large car maker or radio station.

-Comments/reactions:

-For no ads, it’d be impossible since indiv channels have their own ads and you'd have to work with every channel which CBS and others are directly opposed to.
-For radio, same thing happens.
-Idk channels but Id suspect it'd cost $20 per month extra.
-Maybe $30.
-It'd easily be $10 per month if they all worked together but that wouldn't happen.
+However, there are some limitations to the no-ads feature, as individual channels have their own ads and may not be willing to cooperate.
+Some channels may charge an additional fee of $20-$30 per month to provide ad-free listening, and even if they all worked together, it would still cost around $10 per month.

 Links
 *  http://qr.ae/TUTfWn 8% of all internet users account for 85% of all ad clicks